keptn/tutorials/site/tutorials/keptn-litmus-018.md

     keptn add-resource --project=litmus --stage=chaos --service=helloservice --resource=./jmeter/jmeter.conf.yaml --resourceUri=jmeter/jmeter.conf.yaml
     ```

-Now each time Keptn triggers the test execution, the JMeter service will pick up both files and execute the tests.
+Now, each time Keptn triggers the test execution, the JMeter service picks up both files and executes the tests.

 ## Configure Quality Gate
 Duration: 2:00

-We have not yet added our quality gate, i.e., the evaluation of several SLOs done by Keptn.
+We have not yet added our [quality gate](https://keptn.sh/docs/concepts/quality_gates/), i.e., the evaluation of several SLOs done by Keptn.
 Let's do this now!

 1. First, we are going to add an SLI file that holds all service-level indicators we want to evaluate along with their PromQL expressions.
-Learn more about the concept of [Service-Level Indicators in the Keptn docs](https://keptn.sh/docs/concepts/quality_gates/#what-is-a-service-level-indicator-sli).
+Learn more about the concept of [Service-Level Indicators in the Keptn docs](https://keptn.sh/docs/0.18.x/reference/files/sli/).

     ```
     keptn add-resource --project=litmus --stage=chaos --service=helloservice --resource=./prometheus/sli.yaml --resourceUri=prometheus/sli.yaml
     ```

-1. Now that we have added our SLIs, let us add the quality gate in terms of an `slo.yaml` which adds objectives for our metrics that have to be satisfied. earn more about the concept of [Service-Level Objectives in the Keptn docs](https://keptn.sh/docs/concepts/quality_gates/#what-is-a-service-level-objective-slo).
+1. Now that we have added our SLIs, let us add the quality gate in terms of an `slo.yaml` which adds objectives for our metrics that have to be satisfied. earn more about the concept of [Service-Level Objectives in the Keptn docs](https://keptn.sh/docs/0.18.x/reference/files/slo/).

     ```
     keptn add-resource --project=litmus --stage=chaos --service=helloservice --resource=helloservice/slo.yaml --resourceUri=slo.yaml
     ```

-We've now added our quality gate, let's move on to add the chaos instructions and then run our experiment!
+We've now added our quality gate, We can now move on to add the chaos instructions and then run our experiment!

 ## Adding Litmus Chaos Experiment to Keptn
 Duration: 1:00

-We have already installed LitmusChaos on our Kubernetes cluster, but we have not yet added or executed a chaos experiment.
+We have installed LitmusChaos on our Kubernetes cluster, but we have not yet added or executed a chaos experiment.
 Let's do this now!

 Let us add the `experiment.yaml` file that holds the chaos experiment instructions.
 It will be picked up by the LitmusChaos integration of Keptn each time a test is triggered.
-Therefore, Keptn makes sure that both, JMeter tests as well as LitmusChaos tests, are executed during the `test` task sequence.
+Therefore, Keptn makes sure that both JMeter tests and LitmusChaos tests, are executed during the `test` task sequence.

 ```
 keptn add-resource --project=litmus --stage=chaos --service=helloservice --resource=./litmus/experiment.yaml --resourceUri=litmus/experiment.yaml